ryangu1232/clothingrepo/README.md

 <<<<<<< HEAD
 clothingrepo

-clothing test test test
+clothing
 =======
 # clothingrepo
 ABOUT:
-A website that combines clothing, accessories, and other items sold on second-hand merchant sites together.
+A program that combines clothing, accessories, and other items sold on second-hand merchant sites together.

 PROGRESS:
 Currently, code is about halfway done and is able to pull individual search results given the search link.
 For example, upon putting in the link in ebay.py, the code will display the top search results on ebay.
 In the future, we will work to integrate ebay.py, grailed.py, together.